The 2020 Genius Awards is Live: Here’s Why You Should Enter

 How Can We Help?

 We made some updates to the Genius Awards site this year to clarify the process and simplify what’s expected from you.
+We also added the option for companies to submit video entries, if preferred.
 That being said, don’t hesitate to reach out to me, and our team, at email@example.com with questions or for tips and guidance on best practices for creating a great Genius Awards entry.

 As we all face difficult personal and professional challenges, I encourage you to reflect on the good things that you and your organization have done in your chosen field in the past year – and consider entering your achievements for Genius Awards recognition.